pud99/pud-python-journey/Projects/README.md

 </br></br>

 3. **number_guess.py:**
-This program asks users to guess a number that the computer is thinking about.
+This program asks users to guess a number that the computer is thinking of.
 </br></br>
 Output:</br>
 ![img.png](../Programs/ouput_images/number_guess.png)